 How does Coronavirus (COVID-19) affect Life Insurance policies?

-The novel coronavirus, or COVID-19 as it is more correctly known, has to date infected millions of people worldwide and been responsible for hundreds of thousands of deaths.
+The novel coronavirus, or COVID-19 as it is commonly known, has to date infected over 260 million people worldwide and been responsible for over 5 million deaths.

 Insurance Watch has received many enquiries from policyholders wondering: